Time Inc.: Growth

 Luce, who remained editor-in-chief of all his publications until 1964, maintained a position as an influential member of the Republican Party.
 Holding anti-communist sentiments, he used Time to support right-wing dictatorships in the name of fighting communism.
 An instrumental figure behind the so-called "China Lobby", he played a large role in steering American foreign policy and popular sentiment in favor of Nationalist leader Chiang Kai-shek and his wife Soong Mei-ling in their war against the Japanese.
-(The Chiangs appeared in the cover of Time eleven times between 1927 and 1955.)
+(The Chiangs appeared in the cover of Time eleven times between 1927 and 1955.

+In 1961, Time Inc. entered the book publishing business that combined the resources of their magazines with the formation of Time Life (it later became the holding company for television and radio stations and had a film production division, Time Life Films and a record label).
+Time Inc. later acquired Boston-based Little, Brown and Company (later integrated into Time Warner Book Group following its merger with Warner Books, now known as the Hachette Book Group since its 2006 acquisition by Hachette Livre) for $17 million in January 1968.

+Time Inc. also owned pioneering cable network Home Box Office (HBO).

+In 1974, Time Inc. launched the celebrity-focused magazine People.

+In February 1985, Time Inc. announced that it would acquire the Birmingham, Alabama-based Southern Progress Corporation, publishers of the Southern Living magazine for $480 million.